The Scientific Committee

 Emmanuel VIENNET - Scientific Committee's President

-Emmanuel Viennet is a Doctor of Paris 11 University and lectures at Paris 13 on information technology.
+Emmanuel Viennet is a Doctor of Paris 11 University and lecture at Paris 13 on information technology.
 His field of research is data mining and statistical learning methods.

 Having initially worked on shape recognition (image analysis) and then structured data mining, a few years ago he turned his attentions to analysing social media in collaboration with academic and industrial partners.